aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 ## spec.amiFamily

 AMIFamily is a required field that dictates the bootstrapping logic for nodes provisioned through this `EC2NodeClass`.
+Bootstrapping logic includes the format of generated UserData and default BlockDeviceMappings.
 Currently, Karpenter supports `amiFamily` values `AL2`, `AL2023`, `Bottlerocket`, `Ubuntu`, `Windows2019`, `Windows2022` and `Custom`.
 Default generated UserData for each of the supported AMI families is shown below.

 ### AL2